morph-data/docs/README.md

 If you are interested in contributing to Morph Docs, please create a branch in the local environment and create a PR towards the main branch.

 The main branch is automatically deployed when a PR is merged.

+## Steps

+You can contribute code to the docs by following these steps:

+1. Fork the repository
+2. Create a branch
+3. Make changes
+4. Create a PR to main branch